 - The date of approval

-- address of all institutions where the work was done.
-List departmental affiliations of each author affiliated with that institution after each institutional address.
+• Authors.
+List all authors by first name, all initials, family name and highest academic degree only using "RM, PhD" for holders of both qualifications.
+List the address of all institutions where the work was done.
+List departmental affiliations of each author with that institution after each institutional address.
 Connect authors to departments using numbered superscripts.

 • Corresponding Author.
 Provide the name, exact postal address with zip or postal code, telephone number, fax number and e-mail address of the author to whom communications, proofs, and requests for reprints should be sent.

-In addition, the following must be submitted direct to the Editorial Office if applicable:SECTIONS OF THE MANUSCRIPT (in order):
+In addition, the following must be submitted if applicable:

-• Problem or Background
+- • Problem

 • Question, Hypothesis or Aim